baldurk/renderdoc/docs/CONTRIBUTING/Filing-Issues-Bugs.md

 # Description

 In the description section you can explain what kind of problem you're running into.
-The golden rule for this is:

-1. Describe what you see actually happening.
-2. Describe what you'd expect to see instead.
+The golden rule for this is to describe what you actually see happening, and then describe what you'd expect to see instead.

 The point here is to make it clear to anyone what the bug is, because unless you describe it not everyone may understand what the problem is.
 If you describe what you're trying to do and where the problem arises, compared to what you would expect to happen if everything worked, it's easier to understand.

-This is mostly relevant for bugs where something doesn't behave right rather than if something crashes where it's clear what is going wrong.
+This is mostly relevant for bugs where something doesn't behave right rather than if something crashes where it's clear what is going wrong, but it's still useful information.

-# Repro steps
+# Steps to reproduce

 This section is the most important one!